 E60 M5 in America did a six-speed manual for a while—they are both manuals in Europe, and that is special.
 Chris said passionately that the first thing you must do when you are approaching an old BMW is to look in the boot for the toolkit.

-Seeing that there are three E36 Alpina 7 series in the garage… Two being B12 with six litres, and one with 5.7 litre, he said he’d wanted one of these ever since he drove one in 2001.
+Seeing that there are three E36 Alpina 7 series in the garage… Two being B12 with six liters, and one with 5.7 litres, he said he’d wanted one of these ever since he drove one in 2001.
 He’s never seen more than one of these before this except in the Geneva Motor Show.